hyperledger-labs/cc-tools-doc/docs/transactions.md

 - **POST** method for Rest Api
 - Argument **name** of type **string** is required.
 - The transaction uses the **NewAsset** function to prepare a new asset (keys, etc) and the **PutNew** function to create the asset in the **channel**.
+- A log event for the type `createLibraryLog` is called with the created library name

 The definition of the **GetBooksByAuthor** transaction is as follows: